harrytallbelt/blog/hugo/content/post/simulating-the-physical-world.md

 And if you're confused why we want to find \\( f(t, y(t)) \\) instead of any old definition of \\( \frac{dy(t)}{dt} \\), the point is to find the derivative only terms of our current state, \\( y(t) \\), constants, and the time itself.
-If that's impossible, it likely that there's some bit of state you didn't consider.
+If that's impossible, it likely that there's some bit of state we forgot to consider.

 # The Initial State